Human-like fleeting memory improves language learning but impairs reading time prediction in transformer language models: Discussion

 Before discussing theoretical implications, it is important to note the magnitude of the observed effects.
 The reduction in cross-entropy loss is subtle -- roughly the same magnitude as the run-to-run variability from different random seeds.
 However, our methodology, which isolates the effect of fleeting memory across paired training runs, demonstrates that the benefit is consistent.
 Moreover, this small but reliable advantage transfers to a more pronounced and meaningful improvement on BLiMP.
 This consistency and transferability validate the effect as a genuine consequence of memory decay, justifying further interpretation.

 A paradoxical aspect of these results is that we find that memory decay improves learning in \emph{transformers} -- the very architecture famous for lacking the recency biases characteristic of previously dominant RNNs.
 Yet we demonstrate that reintroducing memory limitations enhances both language modeling performance and syntactic knowledge acquisition.
 However, we should stress that we do not believe the results to reflect something about transformer language models in general.
 We focus specifically at the human-scale data regime (10-100M tokens).
 In this data-limited regime, memory decay provides a useful inductive bias: It encodes the statistical fact that most linguistic dependencies are local \cite{futrell_dependency_2020}.
-The benefits we observe would likely vanish or reverse at contemporary pretraining scales, where models train on billions to trillions of tokens and can afford to learn patterns without architectural guidance.
+The benefits would likely diminish at contemporary pretraining scales (billions to trillions of tokens), where models can discover this pattern from data alone.
+Pinpointing the exact data scale at which benefits disappear—and whether model size plays an independent role—remains open, though computationally expensive to determine and orthogonal to our focus on developmentally plausible regimes.
 Moreover, our results may be specific to the developmental corpus we used; texts with genuinely long-range dependencies -- academic papers, novels, code, etc. -- might show different patterns.